 If this Sage and Onion Stuffing recipe is not quite what you are looking for, then why not try one of my other stuffing recipes:

-Easy Peasy Stuffing Balls
+Easy Sage and Onion Stuffing Balls

-- 1 large red or white onion or two smaller ones, finely diced
+- 1 large red or white onion (or two smaller ones) finely diced

-- Olive oil
+- 1 tablespoon olive oil

-- 200 g white breadcrumbs
+- 200 g white breadcrumbs (see note)